gopinathsjsu/team-project-ikigai/README.md

 1. Implemented frontend Hotels and rooms UI webpages features and integrated with backend.
 2. Worked on frontend for Room search, Admin Screen, Cancel Booking.
+3. Designed and developed user api.
-3. Designed Deployment diagram and Component diagram.
+4. Designed Deployment diagram and Component diagram.

 **Vinay:**

 1. Developed Frontend for userprofile, Login & Registration and integrated with backend.
 2. Developed Frontend for Nav bar, Landing Screen and edit booking.
+3. Designed and developed login and register api.
-3. Designed Wireframes and Architecture diagram
+4. Designed Wireframes and Architecture diagram

 ## Steps to test and run the application: